codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 ***Polymorphism*** is one of the most important concepts in Object Oriented Programming.
 <br>
 <br>
 ***Polymorphism*** is the capability of a single object to take on multiple forms. ***Polymorphism*** can also be explained as the ability to perform a single action, in many ways, across multiple objects.
-It also allows us to use the same method across different objects, using different implementations.
+This means we can use the same method across different objects, using different implementations.

 ### Concepts of Polymorphism
 <hr>